What does a Render Wrangler do? Where does a Render Wrangler work? ACR takes a look:

-The words “render” and “wrangler” may sound funny together, but this position is as serious as they come.
 Render wranglers, also called “technical resource administrators” (TRA), are accustomed to high pressure environments.
-The job might require the wrangler to monitor and control the rendering process, and monitor a few computers or an entire render farm of hundreds of machines.
-Render wranglers monitor the computers to ensure I/O of data across various file systems and initiate data moves to allocate disk space.
-Render wranglers communicate producers, supervisors, resource managers, coordinators, animators, and other artists in various departments.
+This highly detailed job might require the wrangler to monitor and control the rendering process and monitor a few computers or an entire render farm of hundreds of machines.
+Render wranglers monitor the computers to ensure (input/output) of data across various file systems and initiate data moves to allocate disk space.
+Render wranglers communicate with animators, producers, supervisors, resource managers, coordinators, and other artists across various departments.

 Render Wrangler Jobs

-Render wranglers work for animation studios, film and video production companies, and gaming companies.
+Render wranglers work for animation studios, motion picture and video production studios, and gaming companies.

 Render Wrangler Salaries

 The Bureau of Labor Statistics does not report salary information for render wranglers, but the following salaries for computer support specialists should give you a good idea of the earning potential of these professionals.
 Computer support specialists average $48,900 per year or $23.51 per hour.
 The highest earners average around $81,190 per year and the lowest average $28,980 per year.